Get Into Haverford

 About Haverford College

 Haverford College is a private liberal arts college located in Haverford, Pennsylvania, just 8 miles from downtown Philadelphia.
 The campus, over 200 acres of architecture and landscaping, includes more than 50 academic, athletic and residential buildings, and a nationally recognized arboretum.
 Although founded by Quakers as a men’s college in 1833, it became co-ed in 1980 and no longer has a formal religious affiliation.
-All 1,353 students are undergraduates, and nearly all students (98%) and the majority of faculty (61%) live on campus to foster a close-knit community.
+All 1,310 students are undergraduates, and nearly all students (98 percent) and the majority of faculty (61 percent) live on campus to foster a close-knit community.
 Likewise, with a student-faculty ratio of 9:1 and the absence of teaching assistants and graduate students, the focus of the education is solely on the undergraduate experience.

 Applying to Haverford